rust-lang/ctcft/src/welcome.md

 ## What is this meeting about?

 The Rust teams and working groups have proven to be a really effective way to scale the project.
-As the teams have grown, though, they have come to operate more and more independently, and we need a mechanism for the whole project to stay in sync.
-The "Cross Team Collaboration Fun Times" meeting (CTCFT for short) aims to help in closing that gap.
+As the teams have grown, though, they have come to operate more and more independently, and we need mechanisms for the whole project to stay in sync.
+The "Cross Team Collaboration Fun Times" meeting (CTCFT for short) aims to be one of those mechanisms.

 ## What are the goals of the meeting?